-But the reality is, the women reported, they don't have the time to help their children with their homework or even to help them adapt to their new setting.
-They only have time to work and to try to keep a roof over their heads.
-One woman explained that, in an ideal world, refugee families would receive financial and other support for one to two years, during which they could learn English, train for better jobs, and allow their kids the time they need to heal from their experiences and to adjust to their new world.
+In an ideal world, one woman explained, refugee families would receive financial and other support for one to two years, during which they could learn English, train for better jobs, and allow their kids the time they need to heal from their experiences and to adjust to their new world.

 A few years ago, New Dream created a resource that lends itself particularly well to helping newly arrived refugees.

 When we first launched SoKind, our alternative gift registry, we expected that people would use it in new and creative ways—and they certainly have.
 In addition to wedding and baby registries, the site has become a platform for holidays and birthdays, school events and new businesses.
 People use it to help sick friends and to organize political campaigns.